NikolayKanchevski/SierraEngine.NET/README.md

 ## 🔘 User Interface

-<i>The UI is in a very unstable state right now.
-Currently working on improving it a lot, though!</i>
+<i>The UI is ready, but no screenshots are taken yet to show it off.</i>

 <br>